How to install solar on your house

-Knowing what to expect from a supplier will help you make the right decision.
-Use this instant quote comparison tool to confirm you’re paying a reasonable price for your solar installation.
+Knowing what to expect from a supplier, and what you should expect to pay, will help you make the right decision.
 A rough guide is $1,000 per kWh.

 Chris Barrett, commercial manager green infrastructure, City of Sydney says: “Ask for their references and make sure the panels you’re putting up are a reputable brand and come with a warranty.”

 Lead the solar revolution in your neighbourhood – install solar on your house this spring.

 Choose the news that interests youSign up